Documentation

 Step 2: Match the Mission to the Vehicle Type

-Once you’re clear on who you’re moving, it’s time to look at what kind of bus fits that mission.
+Once you’re clear on who you’re transporting in your bus, it’s time to look at what kind of bus fits that mission.
 The wrong category can cost you thousands in fuel, repairs, or insurance over time.
-This section breaks down the main types—school, mini/shuttle, commercial, passenger, and specialty—and helps you see which one fits your operation best.

-Step 3: Decide Between New or Used
+Step 3: Decide Between a New or Used Bus

 This is where stewardship meets practicality.
 Most organizations wrestle with the “new or used” question longer than anything else—and for good reason.
-The choice affects not just price, but maintenance, downtime, and resale.
-Here’s how to think about it like an operator, not a salesman.

 Buying new